imagej/imagej.github.io/_pages/formats/lurawave.md

 ## Purchasing your own license

 Alternately, the LuraWave decoder is proprietary software which you can (theoretically) purchase from [LuraTech](https://www.luratech.com/en/).
 However, we do not know the details of who to contact, nor how much it costs to do so.
+In October of 2015 Foxit Corporation acquired LuraTech Imaging GmbH.

 ## See also